RHS Growing Guides

 Preparing the Ground

-Garlic likes a sunny site with well-draining soil.
+Garlic likes a sunny site with free-draining soil.
 Wet soil can make garlic more prone to disease, particularly if planted in autumn.
-If your soil is heavy and damp over winter, it’s better to start garlic off in modules in a cold frame before planting out in spring – see Planting in modules, below.
-Garlic doesn’t like acid soil (below pH 6.5), but you can reduce acidity by applying lime in autumn or winter.
+If your soil is heavy and wet over winter, it’s better to start garlic off in modules before planting out in spring – see Planting in modules below.
+Garlic doesn’t like acid soil (below pH 6.5), but you can reduce acidity by applying lime in autumn or winter – you can carry out a simple pH test to check if this is necessary.

 Prior to planting, remove any weeds, then improve the soil’s structure, moisture retention and nutrient levels by digging in organic matter.
-Apply about two bucketfuls of well-rotted (not fresh) manure or garden compost every square metre/yard.
-You can also add a high potassium general fertiliser, such as Vitax Q4, at a rate of one handful per square metre/yard.
-If organic matter was not applied, double the amount of fertiliser.
+Apply about two bucketfuls of well-rotted (not fresh) manure or homemade garden compost every square metre/yard.
+Alternatively, if you're practicing no-dig, mulch the soil with organic matter ahead of planting directly into the mulch.

 4